microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/approvalitemresponse.md

 ---
 title: "approvalItemResponse resource type"
-description: "This entity type is used for managing the ApprovalItem response(s)."
+description: "This entity type is used for managing the ApprovalItem responses."
 author: "asgautam1997"
 ms.localizationpriority: medium
 ms.subservice: "microsoft-approvals"